 ABOUT SKIFF: SKIFF trips have been provided to military families at no charge since May of 2009.
 SKIFF is funded by donations from Austin Fly Fishers, The McBride Foundation, & Austin Subaru.
 S.K.I.F.F. provides kids of military members separated from their families by duty commitments with the opportunity to fish.
-SKIFF trips are also provided to Gold Star families who have lost their service member, and kids of bona fide disabled veterans.
+SKIFF trips are also provided to Gold Star families, and kids of bona fide disabled veterans.
 I conduct these 3.5 hour adventures on Belton Lake and Stillhouse Hollow Reservoir year ’round.
 Call or text 254.368.7411 to make your reservation.

 SUMMARY OF HOW WE FISHED: